shahfalak1611/Sweet-Shop-Management-System/README.md

 ## Additional Notes

 - This project does not use any external database.
 All data is temporarily stored in LocalStorage for frontend persistence.
-- This project was developed as part of a assessment given by INCUBYTE TECHNOLABS which mainly focused on TDD and frontend integration using modern JavaScript.
+- This project was developed as part of a assessment given by INCUBYTE which mainly focused on TDD and frontend integration using modern JavaScript.